Print data

 Print data sheets for:

-In order to be able to create optimal print data, it is advisable to know and understand some of the technical terms from printing technology and optimisation.
-We have summarised the most important ones here for our customers and explained them in detail.
+To create optimal print data, it's recommended to know and understand some of the technical terms used in printing technology and optimization.
+We've summarized and explained the most important ones here for our customers.

 Cut-in

-The bleed is the area outside the blank that is sewn to the rubber lip after printing.
-To avoid white flashes, it should be 1% per side length all around.
-For frame sizes under 2000 mm, a bleed of 20 mm is required.
-Whether photo or graphic design: The background of the print file should fill the entire bleed area.
+The bleed is the area outside the blank that will be sewn with the rubber lip after printing.
+To avoid white flashes, it should be 1% per side length all the way around.
+For frame sizes under 2000 mm, a 20 mm bleed is required.
+Regardless of whether it's a photo or a graphic design, the background of the print file should fill the entire bleed area.

-With a frame size of 1000 x 3000 mm, the print data size is therefore 1040 x 3060 mm.
-The usual folding, cutting or register marks in layout programmes must not be activated within the data format.
+For a frame size of 1000 x 3000 mm, the print data size is 1040 x 3060 mm.
+The fold, cut, or registration marks commonly found in layout programs must not be activated within the data format.

-The protection zone lies within the blank and describes the area within which texts, important parts of a photo, logos or other design elements should be placed.
+The protective zone lies within the cut and describes the area within which text, important parts of a photo, logos or other design elements should be placed.
 The area outside this zone is a maximum of 20 mm.
-To ensure that all details remain visible in the final format, all important elements of the design should be within the protection zone.
-Printed textiles have a high stretch content, so there is a risk, especially with large motifs, that elements with an edge will disappear into the frame with the rubber lip.
+To ensure that all details remain visible in the final format, all important elements of the design should be within the protective zone.
+The printed textiles have a high stretch content, so there is a risk, especially with large motifs, that edge-facing elements disappear with the rubber lip in the frame.
 Contours and borders of entire motifs are not recommended.
-They can turn out slightly uneven or off-centre due to the flexibility of the textile.
+Due to the flexibility of the textile, they may turn out slightly uneven or off-center.

 CMYK

-A process colour is created by printing certain colours at different screen angles.
-In the classic four-colour printing we use, these are the colours cyan, magenta, yellow and black.
-The supplied print data should therefore be created exclusively in pure CMYK.
-If Lab or RGB colour spaces are used, colour deviations may occur.
+A process color is created by printing specific colors at different screen angles.
+In the classic four-color printing we use, these are cyan, magenta, yellow, and black.
+Therefore, the submitted print data should be in pure CMYK.
+Color deviations may occur when using Lab or RGB color spaces.

-The final size of the textile print is called the cut.
-It is the area of the motif that will later be backlit in the frame and is identical to the ordered frame dimensions.
+The final size of the textile print is called the cutout.
+This is the area of the motif that will later be backlit in the frame and is identical to the frame dimensions ordered.

 dpi

-The dpi number indicates the dot density in image reproduction and is thus one of the quality aspects in printing.
+The dpi number indicates the dot density in image reproduction and is therefore one of the quality aspects of printing.
 The abbreviation stands for dots per inch.
-The finer the dot density, the better these print dots blend for the human eye and the better the print result is perceived.
-Since we print on a textured substrate (fabric), we need a lower resolution (dot density) of 72 dpi than paper printing, for example.
-(300dpi).
+The finer the dot density, the more clearly these printed dots blend to the human eye and the better the print result is perceived.
+Since we are printing on a textured surface (fabric), we require a lower resolution (dot density) of 72 dpi than, for example, paper printing (300 dpi).

 UV printing

-UV printing is considered particularly environmentally friendly as it contains no volatile organic substances.
-The ink is cured with ultraviolet (UV) light directly after being applied to the surface of the textile.
-So unlike sublimation printing, the ink does not penetrate the fabric but forms a satin finish on the fabric.
+UV printing is considered particularly environmentally friendly because it contains no volatile organic substances.
+The ink is cured with ultraviolet (UV) light immediately after being applied to the textile surface.
+Unlike sublimation printing, the ink does not penetrate the fabric, but instead creates a satin finish on the material.
 This process enables razor-sharp and brilliant textile prints.
-The UV curing enables a high strength of the print and offers protection against yellowing and is therefore also suitable for outdoor use.
+UV curing ensures high print stability and protects against yellowing, making it suitable for outdoor use.
 The prints can only be stored and transported rolled up.

 Sublimation printing (SUB)

 Sublimation printing is one of the so-called transfer printing processes.
-The dyes of the prefabricated transfers become gaseous under the influence of heat and pressure and thus migrate into the open pores of the textile fibre.
+The dyes in the pre-printed transfers become gaseous under the influence of heat and pressure and thus migrate into the open pores of the textile fiber.
 This process is called sublimation.
-As soon as temperature and pressure decrease, the pores close and the dye is firmly anchored in the fibre.
-This results in a very high durability.
-The prints can be stored folded and transported at low cost.
+As the temperature and pressure decrease, the pores close and the dye is firmly anchored in the fiber.
+This results in extremely high durability.
+The prints can be folded and stored and transported cost-effectively.

 Successful design